EXCLUSIVE-Russian operation masqueraded as right-wing news site to target U.S. voters -sources | Law-Order

 'SCREW OVER' NAEBC presents itself as a "free and independent" media outlet based in Hungary with a mission to promote conservative and right-wing voices.
 Its main page carries a warning to its readers: "Don't get yourself fooled."

 A spokeswoman for Parler said the company was not aware of NAEBC and had not discussed the activity with law enforcement.
-Gab did not respond to a request for comment.
-DETAILED INSTRUCTIONS
+Gab CEO Andrew Torba said NAEBC did not break his site's guidelines.
+"It looks like a blog sharing news stories and opinions.
+It's irrelevant to us who runs it or why," he said.

-A senior U.S. security official, who spoke on condition of anonymity because they were not authorised to speak to the press, said Russian operatives were increasingly recruiting "unwitting Americans" to write articles and post online.
-Reuters identified three writers located in the United States who contributed articles to NAEBC.
-Two of them were established authors who had written for a number of right-wing outlets, while the third was an amateur journalist.
+DETAILED INSTRUCTIONS A senior U.S. security official, who spoke on condition of anonymity because they were not authorized to speak to the press, said Russian operatives were increasingly recruiting "unwitting Americans" to write articles and post online.

 ALSO READ